madprops/gifmaker/README.md

 gifmaker = "/path/to/gifmaker"
 gm_common = "--font triplex --width 555 --nogrow --output /tmp/gifmaker"

-# You can have multiple variations of this
+# You can have multiple functions like this
 def generate_something(who):
 	command = [
 		gifmaker,